 These three aspects influence each other.
 For example, in making a profit by selling products, businesses need two other aspects to operate.

 - Businesses need natural resources as their input.
-Some businesses need it directly as raw material.
-While others, such as service companies, require resources indirectly through the various final outputs used.
+Some need them directly as raw materials, while others, such as service companies, require resources indirectly through the various final outputs used.

 - Businesses also need people as workers to help the production process.
 On the other hand, they generate income by selling goods and services to people.